jeremybytes/sdd-2023/01-dotnet-cli/DemoWalkthrough.md

 We need a data provider to pass as a parameter to the PeopleController constructor.
 We could use a mocking framework.
 But to keep things easier for those who are not familiar with mocking, we will use a fake object.

 ### Adding a Fake Data Reader
-To create a fake data reader for testing, we will start with the HardCodedDataReader that we already have.
+To create a fake data reader for testing, we will start with the HardCodedPeopleProvider that we already have.
 This will save us a lot of typing.

-Copy the "HardCodedDataReader.cs" file from the web service project folder into the unit test project folder.
+Copy the "HardCodedPeopleProvider.cs" file from the web service project folder into the unit test project folder.

 After copying the file, rename it to "FakePeopleProvider.cs".